utama133/If6083ComputerVision/src/hw1/README.md

 Welcome friends,

 It's time for assignment 1!
 This one may be a little harder than the last one so remember to start early and start often!
 In order to make grading easier, please only edit the files we mention.
-You will submit the `resize_image.c` file on Canvas.
+You will submit the `resize_image.c`

 To test your homework, make sure you have run `make` to recompile, then run `./uwimg test hw1`